-The Company purchases automobiles from unrelated individuals, third party dealerships or manufacturers and suppliers and sells them directly to its customers through its local dealer shops.
+The Company purchases automobiles from unrelated individuals, third party dealerships or manufacturers and suppliers and sells them directly to its customers through its local dealerships.
 The prices of used vehicles are set forth in the customer contracts, which are agreed prior to delivery.
-The Company satisfies its performance obligation for used vehicle sales upon delivery whereby customers pick up the vehicles from the dealer shops.
+The Company satisfies its performance obligation for used vehicle sales upon delivery whereby customers pick up the vehicles from the dealerships.
 The Company recognizes revenue at the agreed-upon purchase price stated in the contract.
-When cash is received from customers prior to delivery of the vehicle, the Company records such cash as advance from customers (a contract liability) in its consolidated balance sheet, which is immaterial as of December 31, 2018.
-All the advance from customers as of January 1, 2019 were subsequently recognized as revenue during the year ended December 31, 2019.
+When cash is received from customers prior to delivery of the vehicle, the Company records such cash as advance from customers (a contract liability) in its consolidated balance sheet.